Rikuchū-Yagi Station: Lines

 Rikuchū-Yagi Station is served by the Hachinohe Line, and is 43.1 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 Rikuchū-Yagi Station has two opposed ground-level side platforms serving two tracks.
 The platforms are connected to the station building by a level crossing.
 The station is unattended.

 Platforms

 History

 Rikuchū-Yagi Station opened on 1 November 1925.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
-The station was made unstaffed from 10 December 2005.
 A new station building and waiting room was completed in March 2008.

-Bus services

-Bus services to Kuji and Samuraihama are operated by JR Bus Tohoku Company.